leaveoscaralone/react-graphql-project/exercises.md

 All the docs are written in [Markdown](https://guides.github.com/features/mastering-markdown/) format.
 If you’re not familiar with it yet, take a few minutes to figure out how it works (it should be quite easy for you at this point).
 Then install an editor / viewer on your computer, so you can enjoy a nicer formatting.
 Our favorite one is [Typora](https://www.typora.io/).

+### Code editor

+As mentioned in the theory section, we suggest you to use [Sublime Text](https://www.sublimetext.com/) or [Atom](https://atom.io/).
+If you’re working with a Windows system, make sure the editor is set up to use Unix [line endings](https://en.wikipedia.org/wiki/Newline) by default before you open and save any repo file (otherwise it will generate many errors in the linter when you try to commit your work).

 ## Workflow

 Once your environment has been set up, you’re ready to work on the exercises.
 For starters, [fork](https://help.github.com/articles/fork-a-repo/) this repo on GitHub so you have a copy of it in your account.
 From this moment onwards, you’re only going to work on the fork and you can forget about the original repo.